Reasons For The Pearl Harbor Attack

 The Role of Japanese Militarism and Imperial Ambitions

 The Japanese government and military leadership were deeply influenced by a philosophy of expansionism and imperialism.
 The idea of a "Greater East Asia Co-Prosperity Sphere" was central to Japan’s vision of dominance in the region.
 This ideology, promoted by military leaders and nationalist groups, framed Japan’s actions as a mission to liberate Asian nations from Western colonial rule.
-Even so, in practice, this "liberation" often meant subjugating local populations and exploiting their resources for Japan’s own benefit It's one of those things that adds up..
+That said, in practice, this "liberation" often meant subjugating local populations and exploiting their resources for Japan’s own benefit Still holds up..

 The Immediate Context of U.S.-Japan Relations